Conversion Content for eCommerce

 Proof of Concept

 Try this for yourself.
 It’s easy enough to do.
-Take a handful of products and read every review on your site and other sites.
+Take a handful of products and read every review on your website and other websites.
 Summarize, quantify and categorize each review.
 Identify the top likely objections by focusing on the negatively related themes from the reviews.

 Now just report the facts that some customers were concerned about a given topic.
 Put that topic in context by quantifying the proportion of people that shared this concern and then detail the most common themes from positive reviews that might counter the negative review.
 Throw in a few site benefits (like return policy) into the discussion and try to let the facts present a conclusion that signals a buy.
 If the data isn’t there to support that “buy” then pick different products.